Veteran cigar smokers often belly-laugh at the thought of smoking a flavored cigar

 I can’t tell you how many customers pick up a small flavored cigarillo

 , smell it, notice it’s only 50, and buy it on a whim.
 More often than not, they can’t even finish the damn thing, throw it away, and vow never to try another flavored cigar again.
 After trying many samples, I don’t blame these guys.
-I have noticed that most flavored cigars are extremely mild, sickeningly sweet, cloying, poorly constructed, and rarely taste like the intended flavor anyway.
+I have noticed that most flavored cigars are extremely mellow, sickeningly sweet, cloying, poorly constructed, and rarely taste like the intended flavor anyway.

 Most people think of flavored cigars as small tobacco trimmings soaked in a cherry or vanilla flavored ‘brine’ and covered in a sugar soaked wrapper leaf.
 As disgusting as this may sound, it can be true with your lesser-known brands.
 However, the tides continue to change and the market for flavored cigars has been flourishing at an enormous rate over the past few years.
 And, with brands like CAO’s Flavours